 - The tolerance showed by the patient to medications, some procedures, or therapies.

 - The expectations that are had for the course of each specific situation.

 Treatment may include:

-- Antibiotics are prescribed orally or intravenously to treat any infection. underlying bacterial.
-Antibiotics or antivirals usually clear a simple infection in the skin or tissue, and the nodes gradually return to their normal size.
+- Antibiotics are prescribed orally or intravenously to treat any infection—underlying bacterial.
+Antibiotics or antivirals usually clear a superficial infection in the skin or tissue, and the nodes gradually return to their standard size.

 - HIV / AIDS infection.

 Treatment In cases where the lymph nodes are swollen due to HIV infection, the patient should be given a specific treatment for this condition.

 - Anti-inflammatory drugs.

 - The doctor may prescribe anti-inflammatory medications to reduce inflammation and swelling.

 Surgery may be necessary to drain an abscess.
 If a lymph node becomes infected, an abscess can form.